 “We cannot afford to take this success for granted, however, so it is vital that policymakers tackle bottlenecks that are constraining the growth of fintech firms.
 This includes ensuring that fintech firms have access to highly skilled international talent, particularly individuals with expertise in coding and software design, and equity finance.
 The Liberal Democrats should make supporting this high-growth sector a priority.”

-The City Corporation has supported trade delegations featuring fintech firms across a number of key markets this year, including and .
-A delegation of was also hosted at Guildhall in February.
+The City Corporation has supported trade delegations featuring fintech firms across a number of key markets this year, including India and Australia.
+A delegation of nearly 50 European-wide fintech companies was also hosted at Guildhall in February.